Harika-SVL/Jenkins/notes.md

 * When we install jenkins we will have a default user created called as `jenkins`
     * From jenkins we can perform anything which jenkins user performs

 ![Alt text](shots/10.PNG)

 * How can we integrate jenkins with any other tools:
     * Command line: call the command line
-    * Plugin + installation/configuration:
+    * Plugin(Just gives an UI option to add in order to be converted to low level linux commands) + installation/configuration:
       * UI or Pipeline step

-* Refer in the classroom video for
-    * Compiler vs interpretor vs hybrid
-    * PATH variable
+#### PATH variable 'echo $PATH'
+        * To find path in linux 'whereis <needed-name>'
-    * Environment variable
+#### Environment variable
+        * Every process in the system have their own ID and CPU, here Environmental variable stays common for all the processes in a system
+        * System environmental variable(available to all the users present in a system) 'sudo vi /etc/environment'
+        * User environmental variable (available oly to the spacific user) 'home/bashrc'

 #### Note:
   * Adding sudo permission to Linux user